 Your Health Information Rights

 Although your health record is the physical property of AWHG, the information belongs to you.
-Some of our subsidiaries use an electronic medical record (“EMR”); other subsidiaries utilize a paper medical record or combination of both.
+Our subsidiaries use an electronic medical record (“EMR”).
 You have the right to request to:

-- Access, inspect and copy your health record.
-You have the right to inspect and/or request a paper copy of your medical record.
-If a subsidiary of AWHG maintains an EMR, you have the right to access your health record in a machine readable electronic format.
+Access, inspect and copy your health record.
+You have the right to inspect and/or request a copy of your medical record.
 You have the right to access your health record in a machine readable electronic format.
 You have the right to request an electronic copy of your medical record be given to you or transmitted to another individual or entity.
 AWHG may charge you a reasonable, cost-based fee for the labor and supplies associated with copying or transmitting the electronic PHI.

-- Communications of your PHI by alternative means (e.g. e-mail) or at alternative locations (e.g. post office box).
+Communicate your PHI by alternative means (e.g. e- mail) or at alternative locations (e.g. post office box).